Golestan Rural District (Garmeh County)

 Golestan Rural District (دهستان گلستان) is in the Central District of Garmeh County, North Khorasan province, Iran.
 Its capital is the village of Robat-e Qarah Bil.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (then part of the Central District of Jajrom County) was 4,734 in 1,236 households.
-There were 3,371 inhabitants in 1,038 households at the following census of 2011, by which time the rural district had been separated from the county in the establishment of Garmeh County and transferred to the new Central District.
+At the time of the 2006 National Census, the rural district's population (as a part of the Central District of Jajrom County) was 4,734 in 1,236 households.
+There were 3,371 inhabitants in 1,038 households at the following census of 2011, by which time the rural district had been separated from the county in the establishment of Garmeh County.
+It was transferred to the new Central District.
 The 2016 census measured the population of the rural district as 3,510 in 1,111 households.
 The most populous of its 24 villages was Dasht, with 1,393 people.